maxiking913/T6-Survival/README.md

 -Fix: Quick Ammo buy now doesnt buy 3 times in a row
 -FIX: Ammo refill for both weapons
--FIX: Max ammo after Bossrounds only for current Weapon (now for both) -KillHud now working the right way in Boss Rounds
+-FIX: Max ammo after Bossrounds only for current Weapon (now for both)
+-FIX: KillHud now working the right way in Boss Rounds
+-FIX: -Death and War Machine
 ```

 # Changelog